nicholaschris/browser-quiz-project/README.md

 > these are necessary for basic usability

-- [ ] A user can see all questions
+- [ ] A user can see one question at a time, stepping through the quiz
   - _acceptance criteria ..._
 - [ ] A user can select an answer for each question
   - _acceptance criteria ..._
-- [ ] A user can know which questions they got correct and incorrect
+- [ ] A user can know which questions they got correct and incorrect (either immediately or at the end of the quiz)
   - _acceptance criteria ..._
-- [ ] A user can see the correct answer for questions
+- [ ] A user can see the correct answer for questions (either immediately or at the end of the quiz)
   - _acceptance criteria ..._
 - [ ] A user can see their score at the end of the quiz
   - _acceptance criteria ..._

-## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] A user can see one question at a time, stepping through the quiz (may require refactoring)
-  - _acceptance criteria ..._
 - [ ] A user can see their score update in real-time as they select answers
   - _acceptance criteria ..._

-## Could-Haves
+## Nice-to-Haves

-> would be really cool ... if there's time
+> if time, add more features!

 - [ ] A user can modify a question in the quiz
   - _acceptance criteria ..._